BakaFT/pengu-rcp-hook-integration/README.md

 ## postInit

-You can use this function to register a callback that triggers **after** a specified RCP is about to load.
+You can use this function to register a callback that triggers **after** a specified RCP is loaded.

 This is often used to hook provided API of RCPs.